parallel-rust-cpp/shortcut-comparison/docs/f32_min_method.md

-# `f32::min`
+# Rust `f32::min`

-It seems that preferring an `if else` expression over the `min` function implemented for the `f32` primitive type significantly improves the running time of the resulting program.
+It seems that an `if else` expression generates more efficient code compared to the `min` function implemented for the `f32` primitive.

 ## `v.min(z)`

+Consider the Rust v0 [implementation](/src/rust/v0_baseline/src/lib.rs) of the step function.
-Consider the most performance critical part of the v0 Rust implementation:
+The most performance critical part of the function is where we update the minimum:

 ```rust
 let x = d[n*i + k];